lorenzojavier/starter-blog/content/home/intro.md

 weight = 10  # Order that this section will appear in.

 title = "Negro, Violeta"
-subtitle = "Yo soy aquí, yo soy allá"
+subtitle = "Yo Soy Aquí, Y Yo Soy Allá"
   #subtitle = "For [Academic Website Builder](https://sourcethemes.com/academic/)"

 [design.background]